Michal-Zgieb/ADP/README.md

     ```
     Enter input fasta file path: "C:\Users\kacpe\ADP\sample.fasta"
     ```
+    For testing purposes, you can use the "example.fasta" file provided directly within this repository.

 5.  **Confirm "Clear" on AF3 Website:**
     Before job submission begins, you must **manually click the "Clear" button** on the AlphaFold3 website.
 This button is typically located above the job submission field on the right side of the AF3 interface.
 The script will wait for this confirmation.